Health Care Lawyer: Job Description & Career Requirements

 On September 23, big changes are coming to health care for college students, including better insurance benefits and coverage...

-Doctor of Philosophy degrees in health law may be offered as part of Juris Doctor (J.D.) or Master of Laws (LL.M.) programs and...
+A Doctor of Philosophy in Health Law might be offered as part of a Juris Doctor (J.D.) or Master of Laws (LL.M.) program and...

 - Health Care & Rehab Technician Certificate: Certificate Overview